oddlama/agenix-rekey/README.md

     ```nix
     {
+      age.rekey = {
         # Obtain this using `ssh-keyscan` or by looking it up in your ~/.ssh/known_hosts
-      rekey.hostPubkey = "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAI...";
+        hostPubkey = "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAI...";
         # The path to the master identity used for decryption.
 See the option's description for more information.
-      rekey.masterIdentities = [ ./your-yubikey-identity.pub ];
+        masterIdentities = [ ./your-yubikey-identity.pub ];
-      #rekey.masterIdentities = [ "/home/myuser/master-key" ]; # External master key
+        #masterIdentities = [ "/home/myuser/master-key" ]; # External master key
-      #rekey.masterIdentities = [ "/home/myuser/master-key.age" ]; # Password protected external master key
+        #masterIdentities = [ "/home/myuser/master-key.age" ]; # Password protected external master key
+      };
     }
     ```